 We understand that a criminal DUI arrest can be embarrassing and extremely stressful.
-Facing a DUI can be very expensive and time-consuming and a criminal conviction can easily follow you for years and have far-reaching affects on your life.
+Facing drunk driving charges can be very expensive and time-consuming and a criminal conviction can easily follow you for years and have far-reaching affects on your life.

 In Ohio, the offense of driving under the influence (DUI) is called an OVI, which stands for “Operating a vehicle under the influence of alcohol or drugs.”
 If you are convicted of a DUI /OVI or plead no contest or guilty to DUI /OVI charges, you face significant consequences, including substantial fines up to $10,000, loss of your driver’s license and time in jail.

 If you refused the breathalyzer, your license may be suspend for up to one year.
 If you don’t contest the charges or are under 21 years of age you may lose your license for at least a year or more.
-If it is your first DUI /OVI offense, you could receive up to a four-year suspension of your driver’s license.
-Make no mistake about it, an OVI is a criminal offense that will likely requite a criminal defense lawyer.
+If it is your first Driving Under the Influence offense, you could receive up to a four-year suspension of your driver’s license.
+Make no mistake about it, an OVI is a criminal offense that will likely require a criminal defense lawyer.

 Our Columbus criminal defense lawyers main focus is a complete dismissal of your DUI/OVI.
-If a complete dismissal is not possible, we focus on reducing the Drunk Driving charges against you and to decrease the penalties of your DUI arrest.
-Contact our Columbus DUI criminal defense attorney for more information or to discuss your case with a professional.
+If a complete dismissal is not possible, we focus on reducing the Drunk Driving charges against you and to decrease the penalties of your drunk driving arrest.
+Contact our Columbus DUI defenders for more information or to discuss your case with a professional DUI defender.